 Food and Beverage

-Hope you didn’t forget to bring some cash, because food is not usually part of the tour, so you have to bear its expense.
+Hope you didn’t forget to bring some cash because food is not usually part of the tour, so you have to bear its expense.

 And it’s obvious that you feel starving after an exhausting journey and tiring activities on the island.
 So grab some snacks and drinks and enjoy your mealtime.

-Due to its remote location, Drvenik Veli island has only two restaurants, Knoba Krknjasi and Shkoy Beach Club.
+Due to its remote location, Drvenik Veli island has only two restaurants, Knoba Krknjasi, and Shkoy Beach Club.

 And if you would like to bite on some fast food, take a seat at Shkoy Beach Club, they offer burgers, fries, pizzas, soft drinks, cold drinks, etc.

-But providing that you are on an island in sea climate, you should consider having seafood because of its positive nutritional impacts in such environments.
+But providing that you are on an island in a sea climate, you should consider having seafood because of its positive nutritional impacts in such environments.